-CHINA: BEIJING PROGRAM
+CHINA: BEIJING PROGRAMS

 The Beijing-PKU program is a direct enroll exchange program that allows students to take their classes alongside local and other international students.
-The program is strongly recommended for Chinese majors, but may also be of interest to students from the College of Arts and Letters and the Mendoza College of Business.
+The program is recommended for students from the College of Arts and Letters and the Mendoza College of Business.
+Students can choose to follow an intensive Chinese language track or take classes in English in a variety of subject areas.